Read about our update schedules here.

 In your documentation:

-- A backup and restore strategy does not exist or the strategy is incomplete (it applies to only data or metadata, not both)
+- A backup and restore strategy doesn't exist, or if it does, is incomplete, applying to only data or only metadata, not both.

 At your company:

-- Backups are stored in a secure location accessibly by only authorized users
+- Backups are stored in a secure location that only authorized users can access.

-- Test plans and test logs show data restores are tested in a full or partial copy sandbox at least two times each year
+- Test plans and test logs show that data restores are tested in a Full or Partial Copy sandbox at least two times each year.

 At your company: